 Mental health is a vital and integral part of overall health and is essential to healthy human functioning.
 Mental and physical health are intimately related.
-Mental health is a human right and enables citizens to enjoy well-being, quality of life and health (EU 2008).
+Access to mental health care is a human right and enables citizens to enjoy well-being, quality of life and health (EU 2008).
 Mental health promotes learning, working and participation in society.
 Well-being integrates mental health (mind) and physical health (body) resulting in more holistic approaches to disease prevention and health promotion (CDC).
-Having a low level of wellbeing however is not the same as having a mental illness and it is possible to experience flourishing or moderate levels of mental wellbeing, despite experiencing symptoms of mental ill-health.
+Having a low level of well-being however is not the same as having a mental illness and it is possible to experience flourishing or moderate levels of mental well-being, despite experiencing symptoms of mental ill-health.

 EPR members have engaged into the development of expertise and approaches exploring what works in the field of mental health promotion, recovery and well-being.
 Through the sharing of knowledge, practices and experiences, EPR members are constantly improving their services to offer quality support to people with mental health conditions to live their lives to the full.